 Built in the 1970s, Notre-Dame de Créteil was initially a straightforward and utilitarian structure.
 Its design embodied the architectural style of the era: concrete, clean lines, and a focus on functionality.
 However, in 2013, a significant transformation radically altered its appearance.

-Architects Charles-Gustave Stoskopf (responsible for the original structure), followed by Charles-Henri Tachon and Jean-Marie Duthilleul (leading the renovation), envisioned a bold extension: two sweeping arcs of curved wood that rise skyward and converge more than 20 meters above the ground.
+Architect Charles-Gustave Stoskopf (responsible for the original structure) and Architecturestudio (for the renovation) envisioned a bold extension: two enormous curved wooden shells soaring skyward and converging more than 20 meters above ground.
 The result?
-An oval-shaped silhouette that is both inviting and intriguingly striking.
+An oval-shaped, enveloping form that’s both striking and quite intriguing.

 This contemporary building is sometimes likened to a spaceship docked in the heart of Créteil.
 Others see it as the hull of a ship.
 Regardless, its architecture provokes a reaction, especially with its use of cross-laminated timber.
 Inside, natural light streams down from the top, flooding the space with a gentle, luminous glow.